KattS26/KateS_api_framework/README.md

 Keep the program running

-3.3 Playwright module<br/>
-Follow the link https://playwright.dev/docs/intro .
-Under “Installing Playwright” section, you`ll see NPM command, copy it.
-Go back to VS Code, open Terminal and insert copied command and execute it
-To the following question reply next:
-1) TypeScript
-2) tests
-3) false
-4) true

 3.4  Playwright runner<br/>
 On the left vertical menu, open Extensions.
 Find and download Playwright Test for VSCode.
 Install the extention